 2 Tablespoons Olive oil

-4-5 (or about 4 oz) strips of Pancetta,* or regular streaky Bacon, sliced into small strips/pieces
+4-5 (or about 4 oz) strips of Pancetta or Guanciale (Italian Bacon) or regular streaky Bacon, sliced into small strips/pieces

 4 Garlic cloves, crushed

-3 eggs (room temp or if cold, place eggs in hot water until they warm up)
+3 Eggs (room temp of if cold, place eggs in hot water until they warm up

 Salt and pepper, to taste